 - Graduate Research Partnership Program (GRPP) is offered by the College of Liberal Arts to provide a summer research stipend to CLA graduate students to support their professional, scholarly and creative development while collaborating with a CLA faculty project advisor on scholarly research and creative activity.
 Awards are for $4,000 with a $500 budget for expenses related to the research.

-Graduate assistants work 20 hours per week, and earn approximately $17,500 per academic year.
-Assistants receive a tuition waiver and a health insurance package (a waiver of up to 95% of health care costs, plus subsidized dependent and dental coverage).
+Graduate assistants work no more than 20 hours per week, and earn between $17,850 - $23,000 per academic year depending upon appointment.
+All assistants receive full tuition remisison and a health insurance package (a waiver of up to 95% of health insurance cost.)

 You are directly chosen by your principal investigator (faculty member) for a research project that will be conducted at the University of Minnesota.
 Research assistantships may be offered to incoming students with prior research experience, but are generally filled by more advanced graduate students.